Soft Constraints on KMOC Formalism: Soft Radiation in Classical Scattering

 Let $p_{i}\, \vert\, i = 1,2$ be the momenta for in incoming massive particles, moving in the asymptotic free trajectories $b^\mu+v^\mu\tau$ in the far pass.
 If we denote the null vector $(1, \hat{n})$ as $n^{\mu}$ we can write the leading soft factor at tree level from formulas \eqref{two} and \eqref{eq:projector_general_s}, that is

 where the leading order linear impulse has the well known form with the Jacobian factor

-This simple examples shows explicitly how the radiated field to leading order in the soft expansion is determined only from asymptotic data, and in particular for perturbation theory, from only incoming data since the outgoing momenta are determined by the perturbative expansion \eqref{eq:expansion_momenta}, which we have truncated at leading order in the coupling. \\\\ \textit{Sub-Leading order radiation}
+This simple examples shows explicitly how the radiated field to leading order in the soft expansion is determined only from asymptotic data, and in particular for perturbation theory, from only incoming data since the outgoing momenta are determined by the perturbative expansion \eqref{eq:expansion_momenta}, which we have truncated at leading order in the coupling.
+Let us finally mention the leading order radiated field \eqref{eq:leading-soft-tree} encodes the so called linear memory effect of the scattering process \cite{Strominger:2017zoo}, which has direct analog in the gravitational case as first derived by Braginsky and Thorne \cite{Braginsky1987}. \\\\ \textit{Sub-Leading order radiation}

-At next to leading order, the radiated field has a more interesting form, since as indicated in \eqref{two} and \eqref{eq:projector_general_s}, both, the leading and subleading impulse enter into the field.
+At NLO, the radiated field has a more interesting form, since as indicated in \eqref{two} and \eqref{eq:projector_general_s}, both, the leading and subleading impulse enter into the field.
 Indeed, it explicitly reads